kenJPG/ExplainAnything/README.md

 For best demonstration and understanding of how to use, refer to the notebooks found in `examples`.

 Explaining classification scores can be found in `examples/classification`.
 The dataset used is CelebA.
-Explaining object detection through detection scores can be found in `examples/detection/main.ipynb`.
+Explaining object detection through detection scores can be found in `examples/detection`.
 The dataset used here is NEA Rodent dataset.

-However, as a high level API, you can interact with it like so:
+Here are some high level API snippets:
 ```
 # We have some hand labelled segmentations.
 Let's use these to generate some more!
 from explain_anything.segmenters import FeatureSegmenter